RenderToolbox3/RenderToolboxDocker/README.md

 This should launch a docker container based on our last layer, and give you command line access inside it.
  - `sudo docker run -t -i --mac-address e4:ce:8f:60:8f:0a -v ~/render-toolbox:/matlab-work/render-toolbox ninjaben/render-toolbox-docker-ptb-rtb:latest "/bin/bash"`

-Note: the `--mac-address e4:ce:8f:60:8f:0a` part is necessary to work with our Matlab license.
+Note: the `--mac-address e4:ce:8f:60:8f:0a` part is necessary to work with my (Ben's) Matlab license.
+This is baked into the Matlab layer above, which is not available to the general public.

 Note: the `-v ~/render-toolbox:/home/docker/matlab/render-toolbox` part gives the Docker container access to the host file system.
 This will allow you to access RenderToolbox3 outputs.

 Once you're in, you should have command line access inside the Docker container.
 Try launching Matlab.
-The following command will launch a non-interactive Matlab session.
-It should run some RenderToolbox3 configuration, render some tests scenes, then exit:
+The following command will launch a non-interactive Matlab session, run some RenderToolbox3 configuration, render some tests scenes, then exit:
  - `matlab -nodesktop -nosplash -r "RenderToolboxDockerConfig, RenderToolbox3InstallationTest, exit"`

 When this is done, you can exit the Docker container and let it shut down.